Home › Know More

 It handles more than one-fourth of all Chinese cargo and 99% of all Shanghai’s foreign trade.

-The port has 5 working zones; the Yangtze River Sanctuary, the Huangpu River mouth at Wusongkou, Waigqoqiao and Pudong coast.
-At these regions lie several port terminals with specialised facilities.
+The port has five working zones: the Yangtze River Sanctuary, the Huangpu River mouth at Wusongkou, Waigqoqiao, and the Pudong coast.
+In these regions, several port terminals with specialised facilities lie.

 Approximately 582,000,000 tonnes of cargo, including 29,500,000 TEUs and 13,243,000 passengers, are handled annually here.